MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/campaign.md

 A numeric score that indicates how relevant your ad and landing page are to the customer's search query or other input.

 > [!NOTE]
-> Landing Page Relevance is equivalent to the **Ad Relevance** label used in the Bing Ads web application.
+> Landing Page Relevance is equivalent to the **Ad Relevance** label used in the Microsoft Advertising web application.

 A score of 3 is Above Average; a score of 2 is Average; and a score of 1 is considered Below Average.